Costochondritis Complete Guide: Why Chest Pain Comes From Your Back

 - Over time, this strain can lead to inflammation, irritation, and the symptoms we call Costochondritis.

 Grant is a strong advocate for a "results-based" approach.
 You shouldn't have to trust anyone blindly; you should be able to test a theory and feel a change yourself.
-Here is the foundational exercise from the live stream to help you identify and address the stiffness in your back.
+Here is the foundational exercise to help you identify and address the stiffness in your back.

 The Lacrosse/Tennis Ball Mobilization